sunfounder/kepler-kit/docs/source/video_course/lesson25.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 25:  Getting Started with OLED 1306 in Micropython
+Lesson 25:  Getting Started with OLED 1306 in Micropython
 =============================================================================

 This tutorial covers using the Raspberry Pi Pico W and an OLED display for portable projects: